Professors Jumadinova (Chair), Bonham-Carter, Kapfhammer, Luman, Mohan

 - Can apply key concepts from these application areas to formulate and solve problems and evaluate solutions implemented as computer programs.

-- Understands advanced concepts in areas such as compiler design, operating systems, and distributed systems;
+- Understands advanced concepts in areas such as computer security, operating systems, and distributed systems;

 - Knows how to apply key ideas from these advanced subjects to formulate and solve problems and evaluate solutions implemented as complete, efficient, and effective computer systems.